'Igor Stimac is a very positive coach' - Anirudh Thapa reveals how the India head coach is different from others | Goal.com

 'Igor Stimac is a very positive coach' - Anirudh Thapa reveals how the India head coach is different from others

-Anirudh Thapa had featured in India's starting eleven the last time they played an international friendly game and it was that fateful game against UAE in Dubai back in March 2021 which India 6-0.
+Anirudh Thapa has revealed that coach Igor Stimac was dejected after India's 6-0 defeat to UAE back in March 2021.

-The result was a hard pill to swallow for the players as well as their coach as no one expected a six-goal drubbing.
+The Chennaiyin midfielder, who had featured in India's starting eleven in that game, said that result was a hard pill to swallow for the players as well as their coach as no one expected a six-goal drubbing.

-Thapa revealed that coach Igor Stimac was dejected after the game and was utterly disappointed with his players' performance.

 What did Anirudh Thapa say?